XJF2332/GOT-OCR-2-GUI/README-en.md

 1. Choose a script you like to open
 2. You can ignore those using GUI, but for the CLI users, please put the images you want to OCR into the `imgs` folder ( the CLI currently only detects `.jpg` and `.png` images).

+## Localization Support

+- You can find various language `.json` files in the `Locales` folder, with CLI and GUI language files stored separately.
+- In the `gui` subfolder, in addition to the `language.json` file, there is also an `instructions` folder that contains the built-in tutorials for the GUI, named as `language.md`.
+- To modify language support, simply change the value of `'language'` in the `config.json` file.
+The available options correspond to the file names without extensions in the `language.json` files.
+- If you wish to add language support, for the CLI, just add a new `language.json` file (I strongly recommend using an existing file as a starting point).
+For the GUI, you will also need the corresponding `language.md` file.
+- In the future, a script will be available to manage language configuration files, but for now, you need to manually modify them, with the default set to Simplified Chinese.

 ## Tips